Joystream/joystream/devops/aws/README.md

 You can use the network config endpoint in pioneer to connect it to the playground.

-Remember this playground has no initial members, and Alice is sudo with all the initial balance.
-(Equivalent of joystream-node --dev)

 # How to deploy a network infrastructure
 Copy and edit the file `deploy-infra.sample.cfg` and update parameters like AWS_KEY_PAIR_NAME, KEY_PATH Run the `deploy-infra.sh` script to deploy the new network.